-The first otc archery mule deer hunts would be the early season Arizona archery mule deer hunts in the velvet.
-These Arizona archery mule deer hunts typically begin in mid August and will run until the second week of September.
+There are two different hunting seasons for these otc archery mule deer hunts.
+The first otc archery mule deer hunt that takes place annually would be the early season Arizona archery mule deer hunts in the velvet.
+These early season Arizona archery mule deer hunts typically begin in mid August and will run until the second week of September.
 Bowhunters who choose to experience these great archery mule deer hunts will have the opportunity to pursue bachelor groups of trophy mule deer bucks that are in the velvet and enjoy a very long hunting season that usually lasts at least 21 days.
-The Arizona temperatures are generally pretty warm to downright hot during this time of year and this tends to concentrate most of the bachelor groups of trophy mule deer bucks around water sources.
-We generally experience the highest success on these early season mule deer hunts by hunting these water sources where the most of the trophy mule deer will be congregated from either tree stands or out of ground blinds.
+The Arizona temperatures are generally pretty warm to downright hot during this time of the year and this tends to concentrate most of the bachelor groups of trophy mule deer bucks around any available water sources.
+We generally experience the highest success on these early season archery mule deer hunts by hunting these water sources where the most of the trophy mule deer will be congregated around from either carefully placed tree stands or out of pop up style ground blinds.

-Another successful tactic that we employ on these Arizona mule deer hunts is to hike up to high topography points and then glass and pick apart the surrounding areas near these water sources with our high powered tripod mounted optics in hopes of spotting a trophy buck, or a group of bucks, and then planning a successful stalk on them.
-Often times these big mule deer bucks will only hit water under the cover of darkness and your best bet for success is to try to glass them up very early or very late in the evening when they are up feeding.
+Another successful tactic that we employ on these early season Arizona archery mule deer hunts is to hike up to high topography points then glass and pick apart the surrounding areas near these water sources with our high powered tripod mounted optics in hopes of spotting a trophy buck, or a group of bucks.
+Once we locate a trophy mule deer buck that you would like to harvest we will make a plan to get you within range for a successful stalk on the buck.
+Often times these big old trophy mule deer bucks will only hit water under the cover of darkness and your best bet for success is to try to glass them up very early or very late in the evening when they are up feeding.
 We also try to glass up these trophy Arizona mule deer bucks as they are traveling to and from these water sources that they are using when they are heading to their night time feeding areas or daytime bedding areas.

-These early season archery mule deer hunts in the velvet offer serious trophy archery mule deer hunters the chance to look at a lot of different trophy mule deer bucks during the course of their hunt.
-Most of these Arizona mule deer bucks will generally be found feeding together in bachelor groups in more open cover and terrain during this time of the year due to their antlers being tender while in the velvet.
-The bright red summer coats that most of these trophy mule deer bucks tend to have in the summer really make them visible to hunters at a long distance when glassing.
-If you have been wanting to harvest a great velvet mule deer buck and do not want to wait years to draw a tag, these early season Central AZ over the counter hunts are the archery mule deer hunts for you.
+These early season archery mule deer hunts in the velvet offer serious trophy archery mule deer hunters the chance to look at a lot of different trophy mule deer bucks during the course of their archery mule deer hunts.
+Most of these Arizona mule deer bucks will generally be found all by themselves or feeding together in bachelor groups in more open cover and terrain during this time of the year due to their antlers being tender while they are in the velvet.
+The bright red summer coats that most of these trophy mule deer bucks tend to have in the summer really make them visible to hunters at a long distance when you are glassing for them.
+Another very attractive feature that our early season Arizona archery mule deer hunts offer you is the very exciting opportunity to be able to harvest multiple big game species on just one big game hunt all with over the counter tags and licenses.
+Our early season Arizona archery mule deer hunts can also be combined to include trophy color phase black bear and Merriams turkey as well.
+Both Arizona black bear tags and Arizona turkey tags are available for purchase over the counter and make an exciting addition to your trophy archery mule deer hunt.
+We base most of our OTC tag archery mule deer hunts out of our comfortable hunting lodge that has Satellite TV, WiFi, hot showers, and all of the comforts of home.
+You can enjoy a world class archery mule deer hunt with us by day then relax in our lodge at night while you watch your favorite sports team play live on TV, get a hot shower, and catch up on any business or send emails with high speed internet access.
+If you have been wanting to harvest a great velvet mule deer buck and do not want to wait years to draw a tag, these early season Central AZ over the counter hunts are the perfect archery mule deer hunts for you.

-The second Arizona otc archery mule deer hunts option would be the late season archery mule deer hunts in the rut.
+The second Arizona otc archery mule deer hunting option would be the late season archery mule deer hunts for hard antlered bucks that are in the peak of the rut.
 This archery mule deer hunt generally begins on the second weekend of December and runs all the way until the end of January.
-These Arizona archery mule deer hunts in the rut allow archers to hunt trophy mule deer bucks while they are very visible out chasing does in the peak of the rut and allows them to take advantage of a hunting season that is a full month and a half long.
+These Arizona archery mule deer hunts in the rut allow archers to hunt trophy mule deer bucks while they are very visible as they are out chasing does in the peak of the rut.
+These late season archery mule deer hunts also allow bowhunters to take advantage of a trophy mule deer hunting season that is a full month and a half long.

 We firmly believe that the early season archery mule deer hunts on the Arizona Strip are one of the best hunting opportunities that an archery mule deer hunter will ever have at harvesting a giant mule deer buck that scores over 200 inches Pope & Young.
 There is no other place on earth that has better trophy mule deer genetics or that continually produces giant mule deer bucks like the Arizona Strip does.
 This early season archery mule deer hunt on the Arizona strip Unit 13B is a fairly new hunt.
 There has been an archery mule deer hunt on the Arizona Strip Unit 13A for quite some time but the Unit 13B archery mule deer hunt has only been in place since the 2008 Arizona hunting season.